ColinDabritz/rails_lab_coat/README.md

 Build Process
 -------------
-The respository here provides the tools to create a rails_lab_coat folder with a pre-made vagrant box file and vagrant file to set up a virtual machine ready for ruby-on-rails development.
+The repository here provides the tools to create a rails_lab_coat folder with a pre-made vagrant box file and vagrant file to set up a virtual machine ready for ruby-on-rails development.
 It was build for weekly user group use, and is intended to be rebuilt for each event to keep the system current.

 This build script has worked on an OSX Mountain Lion laptop with git, virtual box, and vagrant installed.
 It may work on a similarly configured linux machine, but it has not been tested.
 The primary script is a bash script and will probably not work on windows.

 Steps:

-* clone or otherwise download the responsitory:
+* clone or otherwise download the repository:
     * git clone git@github.com:ColinDabritz/rails_lab_coat.git
     * cd rails_lab_coat
 * run the build script